Cowboy Corgi: Everything You Need To Know! + Owner Q&A

-A Cowboy Corgi is a crossbreed dog created by breeding a Pembroke Welsh Corgi and an Australian Cattle Dog (ACD).
-It is not recognized by the American Kennel Club.
+A Cowboy Corgi is a crossbreed dog created by breeding a Pembroke Welsh Corgi and an Australian Cattle Dog (Blue Heeler).
+They are energetic and intelligent dogs, but the breed is not recognized by the American Kennel Club.

 Key Takeaways